mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private from network observers, while the MLS protocol provides confidentiality, integrity and authentication guarantees of the application data (which could pass through multiple systems).
+Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private from network observers, while the MLS protocol provides confidentiality, integrity, and authentication guarantees for the application data (which could pass through multiple systems).
 Additional properties such as partial anonymity or deniability could also be achieved in specific architecture designs.